adrianHards/learning-rails/setup.md

 ### [Rails New](https://guides.rubyonrails.org/getting_started.html)

 Run `rails new -h` to view all the options you can pass to `rails new`.
-For now, I've settled with:
+For practice apps I've settled with:
 <br>

 ```rails new myapp -c tailwind -j esbuild -d postgresql -T -M --skip-active-storage --main```